 Access to AWS services

 To simplify the process, Amazon Lightsail uses a concentrated collection of capabilities including instances, managed databases, and load balancers.
 However, you are not restricted to those alternatives; you can interface your Lightsail project with any of AWS’s 90+ other services via Amazon VPC peering.

 You may control the services in AWS via the AWS management dashboard while continuing to manage them in the Lightsail console daily.
 It combines the finest of both worlds!

-Take your cloud skills to the next level with our comprehensive AWS Certification course – Enroll now!
+Take your cloud skills to the next level with our comprehensive AWS Course – Enroll now!

 Benefits of Amazon Lightsail

 The most obvious advantage of using Lightsail is that you are always in command.
 You have complete control over how things are arranged, how your website and applications operate, and how much you will pay at the end of the month.
 The billing cycle is as straightforward as the Lightsail service itself.